 Having started from the mid-1900’s, trekking into dense rainforests in search of the elusive mountain gorilla has become a highlight for many adventurers.

 We take a look at the fascinating history and development of mountain gorilla tourism and how it has helped support conservation projects and increase the awareness of these critically endangered creatures.

 In October 1902, German explorer Captain Robert Von Beringe discovered these gigantic creatures on the ridges of the Virunga Mountains.
 The initial interest in the gorillas were mainly scientific as zoologists attempted to classify and accord them the respective naming, although later need for their conservation became apparent.

-In 1967, the famous American primatologist, Dian Fossey, arrived in the Virunga range and established her research station in the Rwandan gorilla safari destination of Volcanoes National Park.
+In 1967, the famous American primatologist, Dian Fossey, arrived in the Virunga range and established her research station in the Rwanda’s Volcanoes National Park.
 Her extensive research about gorillas was immense and her records are still referred to in present day research.